akpatiudo/Arm-template/README.md

 Outputs - Return values from the deployed resources.

-DependsOn:  ARM templates require that you manually create resource dependencies.
+Depends On:  ARM templates require that you manually create resource dependencies.
 Dependencies determine the order Azure should deploy the resources.
 For example, if an ARM template is deploying web app and a virtual machine, the app service plan exists first before creating the virtual machine.

-in this work my focuse is on the parameter.
+in this work my focus is on the parameter.

 ### *Steps I Took:*